LucianoArgolo22/LucianoArgolo22/README.md

 English:

 Hi there, I’m Luciano, i am actually studying Biomedical Engineering at 4(fourth) year.
-A very curious person, i read almost each book that falls into my hands (not so sure if this is quite good, but it is what it is), I really like about Physics (you can find here some of my videos as physics teacher [youtubeChannel](https://www.youtube.com/watch?v=fSZRPwaPknU&t=172s), maths, Finance, and Analysing data.
+A very curious person, i read almost each book that falls into my hands (not so sure if this is quite good, but it is what it is), I really like about Physics (you can find here some of my videos related to physics [youtubeChannel](https://www.youtube.com/watch?v=fSZRPwaPknU&t=172s), maths, Finance, and Analysing data.

 # Some proyects i am working on:
  ## Data Analysis on Real State: